Category: Trip-planning

 Fishing without a license, exceeding bag limits, keeping protected species, or violating gear restrictions can result in:

-• Fines ranging from several hundred to several thousand US dollars depending on the violation
+• Fines ranging from several hundred to several thousand US dollars

-• Confiscation of fishing gear, catch, and in serious cases, the vessel
+• Confiscation of fishing gear, catch, and in serious cases the vessel

 • Detention by Mexican Navy or environmental authorities